Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

     targetMemoryUtilizationPercentage: 80
 ```

-Tailor it your own environment. this will create 2 replicas (pods) at start up and will scale up pods when 80% CPU and 80% Memory are utilised - read more about that again here:
+Tailor it your own environment. this will create 2 replicas (pods) at start up, up to a limit of 100 replicas, and will scale up pods when 80% CPU and 80% Memory are utilised - read more about that again here:
 https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/

 This is the relevant parts of my environment when running the get command: